Archipelago of Sulcis

-The Archipelago of Sulcis (in Italian Arcipelago del Sulcis or Sulcitano) is located off the cost of Sardinia, and is part of the Province of South Sardinia.
+The Archipelago of Sulcis (in Italian Arcipelago del Sulcis or Sulcitano) is located off the coast of Sardinia, and is part of the disestablished Province of South Sardinia.
 The archipelago is 160 km2 in land area.
+The region had a resident population of 19,345 in 2022.

 Many of the inhabitants are descended from the Ligurian inhabitants of a Genoese coral-fishing colony established in the 16th century on the Tunisian island of Tabarka.
 Following the capture of Tabarka in 1741 by the Bey of Tunis they fled the island and, with the permission of Charles Emmanuel III of Sardinia, settled the islands of Sulcis.
-The Tabarkan settlers established the town of Carloforte on San Pietro Island and Calasetta on Sant'Antioco.
+The Tabarkan settlers established the towns of Carloforte on San Pietro Island and Calasetta on Sant'Antioco.
 The residents of these areas speak the Tabarchino dialect of the Ligurian language, which is recognized as a minority language by Sardinian regional legislation.

 Geography

 Two principal islands, Sant'Antioco and San Pietro, respectively 108 km2 and 51 km2, make up the archipelago.
-It also contains several small islands: Isola Piana, Isola il Toro, Isola la Vacca, Isola del Corno and Isola dei Ratta.
+It also contains several small islands: Isola Piana, Isola il Toro, Isola la Vacca, Isola del Corno and Isola dei Ratti.
 Of these only Isola Piana, 0.2 km2, is inhabited.